AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

     return new string[] { "value1", "value2" };
 }
 ```

+Then we will either execute the action or stop the execution of the action altogether, depending on whether the feature is enabled or disabled respectively.

 #### Response from a disabled feature
 If the ValuesFeature is turned off, and we make GET request to `http://localhost:4200/api/Values` then we will see the following response: